 Heart disease risk factors for women include:

 • Smoking.
-Smoking is a greater risk factor for heart disease in women than it is in men.
+Smoking poses a greater heart disease risk for women than men.

 WARNING SIGNS & SYMPTOMS FOR WOMEN

-• Neck, jaw, shoulder, upperback or abdominal discomfort
+• Neck, jaw, shoulder, upper back, or abdominal discomfort

 • Shortness of breath